GrahamboJangles/TradeBotPy/readme.md

 ### maybe fixed
-- going from short to long makes the bot buy too much, but is corrected shortly. not a huge problem but should fix
+- going from short to long makes the bot buy too much, but is corrected automatically. not a huge problem but should fix

 ## Low priority:
 - correlation graph of bot performance backtest & profit